lcnetdev/scriptshifter/NOTES.md

 Q: It seems like several characters are parsed and added to the text to denote MARC markers.
-Do we need to deal with these manually as indicators related to the script/language handled, or shall we expect any text string input in the new Transliterator to be clean from MARC flags?
+Do we need to deal with these manually as indicators related to the script/language handled, or shall we expect any text string input in the new ScriptShifter to be clean from MARC flags?

 A (RB): Most  MARC markers are obsolete; but there may be other  markers that are not easily transliterated, e.g. BIBFRAME markers.
 More discussion is needed